-Topre switches are a electrostatic capacitive non-contact keyboard switch, which have been around since the 80s.
+Topre switches are an electrostatic capacitive non-contact keyboard switch, which has been around since the 80s.
 Some people don’t consider Topre to be a true mechanical switch, but more of a hybrid of a mechanical switch and a rubber-dome switch.
 You can see in the diagram below, both a spring and a rubber dome are used in the design.

 Ultimately, whether or not a Topre keyboard is worth the money for you to spend on it will come down to your personal preference.
 It’s hard to say if Topre is right for you without trying one out yourself.

-Below is a video where you can get a feel for the difference in sound of a mechanical switch vs Topre.
-Topre switches have a much deeper sound and are generally more quiet.
+Below is a video where you can get a feel for the difference in the sound of a mechanical switch vs Topre.
+Topre switches have a much deeper sound and are generally quieter.

-With all that background covered, let’s jump into the best Topre keyboards for 2016!
+With all that background covered, let’s jump into the review of the best Topre keyboards!

 The Happy Hacking Keyboard (or just HHKB) is a very popular, ultra-compact mechanical keyboard in the 60% form factor.
 For such a small keyboard, it may be hard for many people to stomach the high price tag.